captainys/YSFLIGHT/Documentation/DAT Files.md

 > CRITAOAM -15deg               #CRITICAL AOA NEGATIVE

+Defines the angle of attack (negative, nose-down direction) at which the aircraft aerodynamically stalls.

 <br>

 ## MAXCDAOA

-> MAXCDAOA 40deg                #AOA at which Cd becomes the largest
+> MAXCDAOA 40deg

+Defines the angle of attack at which maximum $C_D$ is reached on the $C_D$ vs $\alpha$ curve.
+If not defined, YSFlight uses 45 degrees.

 <br>